LucasJJulien/PerfectDesign/README.md

 └── src/
     └── index.js
 ```

+## A note on the future
+As you might have guessed, this isn't a scalable project  - manually written massive CSS files just doesn't really work.
+This is merely a placeholder and the simplest version of what's to come; an on demand CSS framework that achieves a similar result but in a far more advanced manner and built upon a drastically different philosophy.
+The same naming convention will be used and the framework will scan html classes and generate the corresponding CSS.
+The project will only have build and shipment dependencies.

+More news to come.

 ## Versioning
 To adhere with the universal philosophies this very project is based on, PerfectDesign is released under [the Semantic Versioning guidelines](https://semver.org/).